chakhyusasaisrita2025-sketch/chakhyusasaisrita2025-sketch/README.md

 - 🥈 Runners-Up at the National Level **Safety for Women Prototypes Competition** conducted by **NITI AAYOG** in collaboration with **DELL**
 - 👩‍💻 Part of **Women in STEM – TINKERCAD Automation**
+- 💻 Participated in **BITWARS**, a premier coding event, and earned certification for technical problem-solving and coding
+- 🗣️ Sahodaya Debater with strong interest in discussions, public speaking, and analytical communication
 - 🔬 Research Member @ ACM Student Chapter, VIT Chennai
 - 🎤 Event Management @ TEDxVITChennai
 - ➗ Event Management @ Mathematics Club